epiverse-connect/ctv-analysis/README.md

 This analysis is designed with re-usability in mind.
 It can be run on any other software ecosystem represented by a CRAN Task View.

-To do so, edit the name of the Task View to analyse in `settings.yml`
+To do so, edit the name of the Task View to analyze in `settings.yml`

-Alternatively, you can also provide a custom list of packages, whithout needing to rely on a Task View, in the `packages` field of `settings.yml`.
+Alternatively, you can also provide a custom list of packages, without needing to rely on a Task View, in the `packages` field of `settings.yml`.

 ## For contributing

 This project is open to contributions.
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.
+Please refer to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more information.